-LogicLoader implements a feature-rich firmware monitor, including the LogicLoader shell, also known as "losh."
+LogicLoader implements a feature-rich firmware monitor, including the LogicLoader shell (losh).
 Losh is a command interpreter providing control over system state prior to loading an OS image.
 It has features such as command recall, command line editing, automated control via scripting, and diagnostic routines.